-It sounds good.
-It sounds smart.
-Who wouldn’t want to know that their life could continue on as if nothing has changed when the unthinkable happens?
+I mean, who wouldn’t want to know that their life could continue on as if nothing has changed when the unthinkable happens?

 When Emergencies Happen, Spending Habits Change